frankh/nano/README.md

 About the Project
 -----------------

 A crypto currency has to be resilient to survive, and the network is only as resilient as the weakest link.
-Currently, a critical bug in the RaiBlocks reference implementation would bring down the entire network.
+With only one implementation of the protocol, any bugs that are found affect the entire network.
 The aim of this project is to create an alternative implementation that is 100% compatible with the reference implementation to create a more robust network.

 Additionally, there is no reference specification for the RaiBlocks protocol, only a high level overview.
 I've had to learn the protocol from reading the source-code.
 I'm hoping a second implementation will be useful for others to learn the protocol.